Xirider/finetune-gpt2xl/README.md

 ### Requirements (for people who have never used GCE):

 1. Install the Google Cloud SDK: [Click Here](https://cloud.google.com/sdk/docs/install)
-2. Register a Google Cloud Account, create a project and set up billing
+2. Register a Google Cloud Account, create a project and set up billing.
-3. Request a quota limit increase for "GPU All Regions" to 1
+3. Request a quota limit increase for "GPU All Regions" to 1.
-4. Log in and initialize the cloud sdk with `gcloud auth login` and `gcloud init`
+4. Log in and initialize the cloud sdk with `gcloud auth login` and `gcloud init` .

 ### Create VM

-- Replace PROJECTID in the command below with the project id from your GCE project
+- Replace PROJECTID in the command below with the project id from your GCE project.
-- You can remove the preemptible flag, if you want to be sure that google doesn't randomly shut down your instance, but then you will pay about 3x more
+- You can remove the preemptible flag, if you want to be sure that google doesn't randomly shut down your instance, but then you will pay about 3x more.
-- Why do we need a custom server?
-We need a GPU server with at least 70 GB RAM, otherwise the run will crash, whenever the script wants to pickle a model.
+- We need a GPU server with at least 70 GB RAM, otherwise the run will crash, whenever the script wants to pickle a model.
 This setup below gives us as much RAM as possible with 12 cpus in GCE.
-You also can't use more than 12 CPUs with a single V100 GPU in GCE
+You also can't use more than 12 CPUs with a single V100 GPU in GCE.

 Run this to create the instance: